2E0PGS/blog/_posts/2019-01-13-esxi-ups-shutdown-script.md

 ---
 layout: post
-title: EXSi UPS shutdown script
+title: ESXi UPS shutdown script
 date: 2019-01-13 13:29:34
 author: Peter Stevenson
 summary: How to shutdown ESXi safely when a UPS is on battery.